Reasons for Document Shredding

 Reducing Your Carbon Footprint

 We encourage our customers to do their best to reduce their carbon footprint.
 We've developed an initiative we refer to as "Green As You Can Go."
 Simply put, we will always recommend and work with partner companies that share our green philosophy.

 Identity theft is a serious crime that occurs when your personal information is stolen and used without your knowledge, especially to commit fraud or other crimes.
 Unfortunately, this type of crime can cost the victim both time and money, in addition to destroying the victim's credit and ruining their good name.
 Most ID theft crimes are committed using information stolen from a single improperly handled document containing personal information.
-Properly shredding your sensitive documents is an essential step in preventing identity theft.
+Proper document shredding is an essential step in preventing identity theft.

 Identity thieves use a variety of methods to steal your personal information, including:

 Dumpster Diving — They rummage through trash looking for bills or other paper with your personal information on it.

 Skimming — Thieves steal credit/debit card numbers by using a special storage device when processing your card.

 Phishing — They pretend to be financial institutions, companies, or government agencies, and send email or pop-up messages to try to get you to reveal your personal information.